 On Buying Boats

 Well my first year kayaking has resulted in the purchase of 4 boats.
 A Dagger Redline, a Liquid Logic Remix 59, a Wave Sport Project X 64, and a Wave Sport Diesel 80.
 I bought 3 used boats and 1 brand new boat, sold 1 boat and should be selling the next one this Saturday.
+Get More Information from this source about the best supplies available in the market to do a beautiful remodel of the boat in no time.
 So I wanted to share some thoughts about buying boats for beginners.
 I am of the mind set that you get what you pay for.
 When you buy a used boat there is a good chance you are buying a boat that someone else doesn’t want and probably for good reason.
 But being a beginner there is the need to discover what you like and don’t like.
 For me, I really like having hard edges and a plaining hull.
 I fell in love with the Project X and it has been by far the most stable boat for me.
 This is what inspired me to buy the Diesel.
 So now a few tips.
 I’ve found that you can find a pretty good new used boat for anywhere between $400-700. http://www.boatertalk.com/gear/gear.php is your friend.
 It is a great place to both buy and sell boats.
 I have also found that it’s pretty easy to find a brand new or unused boat for $700-850 at the end of the season.

 New Boats: The best thing about buying a new boat is that you get to outfit it for you.
 Before your outfit, try to make sure that you find the right services like Cross Chartering to find a yacht that matches your needs.
 You make all the adjustments and you get all foam you need to make it comfy.
 When I bought my Project it was either pay $600 for a used demo boat or $750 for a new boat.
 I opted for the new and haven’t regretted it yet.
 Also know that towards the end of the season NOC and ERA start knocking 20% or more off boats.